EntireTwix/Matrix/README.md

 # Matrix
-a collection of zero cost matrix implementations for C++20.
+a collection of header only zero cost matrix implementations for C++20

 Zero cost meaning the matrix abstraction provides programmatic utility without differing in performance from a hand written array manipulation.
 In